Jahans3/Zyperjs/README.md

 # Zyperjs
 Designed for users who don't have perfect eyes, but whose eyesight is not bad enough for them to have assisting software such as a screen reader.

-Zyper will attach itself to the text fields you specify then enlarge and mirror the user's text input above in a clear format.
+Zyper will attach itself to the text fields you specify then enlarge and mirror the user's text input above in a clear and visible display box.
+Zyper is discreet, only visible when necessary, the display box will only appear when a user is actively using an input.

 Recommended to be used with text inputs where accuracy is crucial to a good UX, eg. a payment form.